RohanAlexander/telling_stories_with_data/_book/89-concluding.md

 <!-- Thinking through production and SQL and things like, a next natural step is... -->

 We often hear the phrase let the data speak.
 Hopefully by this point you understand that never happens.
 All that we can do is to acknowledge that we are the ones using data to tell stories, and strive and seek to make them worthy.

+> It was her voice that made
+> The sky acutest at its vanishing.
+> She measured to the hour its solitude.
+> She was the single artificer of the world
+> In which she sang.
+And when she sang, the sea,
+> Whatever self it had, became the self
+> That was her song, for she was the maker.
+>
+> 'The Idea of Order at Key West', [@wallacestevens]